 For the Eora26 model, the sector label metadata is defined here: indices.zip.

-Table reporting for each country the main GVC indicators for all available years: value added in trade (VA), foreign value added (FVA), domestic value added (DVA) and indirect value added (DVX).
+Table reporting for each country the main GVC indicators for all available years: foreign value added (FVA), domestic value added (DVA) and indirect value added (DVX).

 Country-by-country matrix reporting, for each exporting country, the value added contributed by all other countries in the world.
 Rows show the country originating the VA and columns show the country exporting that VA.
 Available for all years from 1990 to 2018.
 Downloadable as a binary .mat file (readable in MATLAB, Octave, Python, and R) or as a ZIP package with one CSV file per year.